pupil-labs/pupil-docs/src/invisible/tutorials/first-recording.md

 Create a new Google account or use an existing Google account during setup.

 ### 2. Install and start Pupil Invisible Companion App.
-Next, we will have to install the Pupil Invisible Companion app on your device:
+Next, you have to install the Pupil Invisible Companion app on your device:
 - Launch the **Google Play Store** app.
 It is already installed by default on your Companion Device.
 - Search for **Pupil Invisible Companion** in the Google Play Store and click install.
 - Start the Pupil Invisible Companion app when the installation has finished.
 - A couple of permission prompts will appear, which you have to accept.
-- First-time users will need to sign up for a Pupil Cloud account.
+- First-time users need to sign up for a Pupil Cloud account.
 You can sign up using your Google account, or by creating an account with an email address and password.

 <div class="pb-4" style="display:flex;justify-content:center;">
   <v-img